Sibanye-Stillwater: History

 The company immediately embarked upon a strategic growth plan which saw the 2013 acquisition of the Cooke operations from Gold One as well as the WitsGold acquisition (Burnstone project) of 2014.

 In April 2016 the company entered the PGM space, with an all-share offer for Aquarius Platinum. (comprising Kroondal, Platinum Mile, a 50% shareholding in Zimbabwe's Mimosa mine and a number of exploration projects), as well as the acquisition of the Rustenburg operations from Anglo American Platinum Limited.

 On 30 August 2017, following the successful purchase of the Stillwater Mining Company in Montana, Sibanye Gold Limited began trading as Sibanye-Stillwater and reorganized its operations by region – Southern Africa and the United States.

 In June 2019, Sibanye-Stillwater acquired Lonmin Plc, London, UK, a top tier PGM producer.
 The enlarged group is the world's largest primary producer of platinum and rhodium, one of the largest producer of palladium and the leading recycler and processor of spent PGM catalytic converter materials.

+In January 2020, Sibanye-Stillwater increased its holding in DRDGOLD to 50.10%.

 February 2021 saw the Group enter the battery metals industry with an investment into and partnership with Keliber, a leading European Lithium project based in Finland.
+Keliber has been a subsidiary of Sibanye-Stillwater since 2022, which owns 80% of the shares.

-According to their 2020 annual report, the company produced 3 million ounces of PGM and 0.98 million ounces of gold.
+According to their 2025 annual report, the Group produced 1.7 million 4E ounces (platinum, palladium, rhodium and gold) from its SA PGM operations and 284 thousand 2E ounces (platinum and palladium) from the US PGM operations.

-In 2020, the group employed 84,775 people, mostly in South Africa.
-Thus, Sibanye-Stillwater is one of the top four private sector employers in South Africa and the largest industrial employer in the state of Montana.
+In 2025, the group employed 72,668 people, mostly in South Africa.
+Sibanye-Stillwater is one of the largest private sector employers in South Africa and the largest industrial employer in the state of Montana.

 Sibanye-Stillwater's primary listing is on the Johannesburg Stock Exchange (JSE) in South Africa.
 The company trades under ticker codes JSE:SSW (previously SGL) and NYSE:SBSW as of its relisting on February 19, 2020.